 Mount Vernon Internal Medicine is a team of professionals dedicated to providing the best quality healthcare in a responsive and caring environment.
 Our providers each have years of experience in the healthcare industry.
 They collaborate with nurses and office staff to understand your health issues quickly and to apply the correct treatment to get you back to your optimal health.
+Mount Vernon Internal Medicine prides itself on providing well-rounded patient care.
+As one of the driving forces in the Medical Community, we are proud to offer hospital and nursing home-based care, both of which are unheard of in the area.
+This provides our patients with uninterrupted care during the times when they are most vulnerable.

 Albert Herrera, M.D. - President (Lorton)